Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 Added Weight Due to Comfort and Convenience Features

 While convenience features are not a recent addition to automobiles, modern vehicles, including entry-level models, are equipped with an abundance of features aimed at enhancing driving ease and convenience.
 Today’s consumers expect a full array of power and luxury amenities (such as heated/cooled seats, sound deadening, and rear climate control) along with the latest technologies (Bluetooth connectivity, infotainment systems, and real-time navigation).
-Once again, the compromise for increased convenience is the added weight—sometimes quite substantial.
+Once again, the compromise for increased convenience is the added weight and cost—sometimes quite substantial.

 What Is Mass Compounding?